splicebox/Jutils/README.md

    Yang G, Cope L, He Z, and Florea L. (2020) Jutils: A visualization toolkit for differential alternative splicing events, *Submitted*.

+Supplementary scripts and data described in the article can be found in the 'data' directory.

 ```
 Copyright (C) 2020-2021, and GNU GPL v3.0, by Guangyu Yang, Liliana Florea
 ```